jakubzuber/currency_calculator/README.md

 2. Provide value that you want to count from.
 3. Select one of thee currencies that are available to which you want to check value.

-* calculator is automatically send don't need to press any button.
+* the calculator is automatic
 ## Demo

 https://jakubzuber.github.io/currency_calculator/